-Anyone affiliated with the university, including faculty, staff, and students can purchase a laptop through the WakeWare program.
+Anyone affiliated with the university, including faculty, staff, students, and alumni can purchase a laptop through the WakeWare program.
 Active undergraduate and graduate students are not limited to one computer, but certain restrictions may apply.
-Incoming students eligible to receive Financial Aid Technology Grants can only redeem the grant once to purchase a WakeWare computer.
-Seniors are eligible to purchase a computer prior to Commencement.
+Incoming undergraduate students eligible to receive Financial Aid Technology Grants can only redeem the grant once to purchase a WakeWare computer.

-We encourage you to wait until June to purchase your WakeWare laptop to ensure you have the newest technology.
-However, if you find yourself in need of a new laptop before June, please contact the WakeWare Program Manager.
+We encourage you to wait until later in the summer to purchase your WakeWare laptop to ensure you have the newest technology and access to vendor’s back to school promotions.
+However, if you find yourself in need of a new laptop sooner, please contact the WakeWare Program Manager.
 Purchasing is open all year long.

 Vendors are known to announce new products or promotions in mid-Summer.
-If taking advantage of these promotions is important to you, we encourage you to wait until July to purchase your laptop.
+If taking advantage of these promotions is important to you, we encourage you to wait until later in July to purchase your laptop.

 Generally, the computer will arrive in about two weeks from the purchase date, but allow three weeks for delivery.
 Wake Forest cannot guarantee any specific delivery times and cannot expedite shipping.
 Orders placed within 3 weeks of your campus move-in date should be shipped to campus and picked up at the bookstore when you arrive.